Physiology Phlex! Metabolism and Renal Handling of Acid

 3. Role of diet and protein in acid base balances

-How does the kidney deal with acid production?
+How do kidneys deal with acid production?

-Net acid excretion = titratable acidity + NH4 + HCO3
+• Net acid excretion = titratable acidity + NH4 + HCO3

 But why does this all happen?